maxfelker/angular-admin/README.md

  - snake-case for element id, classes, and file names
  - camelCase for definitions

-### Branching / PR
-Here is the development flow:

- - Branch from master to feature/name or bug/name
- - Make a PR and assign it to another developer
- - Once approved, merge branch into master and cull branch

 ## Yeoman Recipes
 Below are a few helpful things when using yeoman to generate Angular code